theshanbhag/Ecom-usecase-with-MongoDB-and-BigQuery/README.md

 **Inference**

 Cluster 1 has more orders, session count and total time engaged making them a premium customer.
-We can offer discount offers to encourage them.
+We can offer discounts to encourage them.
 Cluster 2 has the highest average order value, but very less no of orders.
 These are potential customers who tend to spend more and are very selective in the purchase.
 We can recommend highly rated products so that they can buy more thus increasing their order count.
 Also they have less engagement time , we can send some advertising messages to increase engagement and thereby increase the number of orders.
 Cluster 3 has more orders than 2 but very less session count.
 Here again we can send messages to increase user engagement.
 Cluster 4 has very less session count as well as low no of orders.
 This segment can be characterized as our bronze segment.